mrblomblo/yt-dlp-usage-script/README.md

 The first three are for the codecs the script uses when downloading the content.
 The last three are extra args for YT-DLP to use when downloading the content.
 Please only change these if you know what you are doing!
 I cannot guarantee that I will be able to give support if something goes wrong, and you've changed these.

-**NOTE:** The FLAC files that get downloaded with this script are most likely not going to be “true” FLACs (re-encoded from a lossy format to FLAC =/= lossless audio).
-It does however sound marginally better than the regular mp3 file that you get from the script, but that may just be a placebo.

 ### Troubleshooting
 If you're having problems; please [check the wiki](https://github.com/mrblomblo/yt-dlp-usage-script/wiki/Troubleshooting)!